 As a funded project of HDR UK, researchers have developed specialised algorithms that enable phenotypes to be defined from electronic health records.
 These algorithms identify and extract information from electronic health records using the clinical ontology codes which are the building blocks of how information is recorded in healthcare (for example ICD-10 and SNOMED-CT).
 Algorithms are freely and openly accessible via the HDR UK Phenotype Library – a platform for creation, storage, dissemination, re-use, evaluation, and citation of curated algorithms and metadata.

-Using these specialized algorithms, researchers and clinicians can maximize the value of patient data contained in electronic health records and use the data to answer clinically meaningful questions that improve human health and healthcare.
+Using these specialised algorithms, researchers and clinicians can maximise the value of patient data contained in electronic health records and use the data to answer clinically meaningful questions that improve human health and healthcare.

 Impact and Outcomes

 The Phenotype Library is the world’s largest national standards-driven libraries of citable phenotyping algorithms, metadata and tools for defining human disease, lifestyle risk factors and biomarkers in electronic health records research.

 It provides a step-change in the current UK electronic heath record community by bringing together clinicians, researchers and patients to co-create phenotype definitions within an easy-to-use environment which can be enhanced and leveraged by the research community.

 Its user-centred design provides the basis for an open source API infrastructure to support research and innovation to improve the health and care of patients.
 The Library now curates over 100,000 clinical ontology terms into 773 phenotypes (half with computational phenotypes) integrating phenotypes and collections from numerous contributing organisations across the UK, spanning critical disease (PIONEER) areas including heart disease, cancer (DATACAN), the British Heart Foundation (BHF) Data Science Centre and others.